enricopesce/enricopesce.it/content/posts/0014/index.md

 ### Prepare the data for the OCI Vision neural network

-These images are not sufficient to train a model, I experienced that a neural network to work well requires more images filtered and augmented, [here is a technical paper](https://arxiv.org/pdf/2301.02830).
+These images are not sufficient to train a model, I experienced that a neural network to work well requires more images filtered and augmented.

-In my little iteration, I prepared a script to preprocess and augment the original images using some basic techniques.
+In my little iteration, I prepared a script to preprocess and augment the original images using some basic techniques:

+- Resize and crop
+- Apply random rotation
+- Apply random brightness
+- Apply random horizontal flip

+other techniques are well documented [here is a technical paper](https://arxiv.org/pdf/2301.02830).

 [https://github.com/enricopesce/oci-vision-cereals/blob/main/preprocessing.py](https://github.com/enricopesce/oci-vision-cereals/blob/main/preprocessing.py)